Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Analyzing Financial Statements: The Foundation of Diagnostic Sequence

 Fix your COGS.
 Improve your gross profit margin.
 But first, get a clear picture of your financial health.
 Start with your income statement.
+Optimizing Cost of Goods Sold is critical for enhancing profitability in retail as well as in service businesses.
 This is your primary tool.
 It shows total revenue, cost of goods sold, and gross profit.
 Review it carefully.
-You’ll see exactly how much profit you’re making on each sales dollar after covering direct costs.
+COGS represents the direct costs tied to the products you sell or the delivery work you perform, so you’ll see exactly how much profit you’re making on each sales dollar after covering direct costs.

 Calculate your gross profit margin now.
 Subtract COGS from total revenue.
 That’s your gross profit.
 Divide gross profit by total revenue.
 Done.
 This tells you how efficiently you turn revenue into profit before indirect expenses hit.
-Track this metric monthly.
-You’ll spot trends fast.
+Track this metric monthly to identify trends in direct costs and gross margin, because accurate tracking of all costs associated with products or delivery is essential for spotting cost issues early.
+You’ll spot shifts fast.
 You’ll catch direct costs creeping up early.
 You’ll know exactly how much profit you have for operating expenses and growth.
 Take a disciplined approach to your financial statements.
-The insight drives informed decisions.
+Consistent cogs data supports better decisions.
 The decisions drive profitability.
 The profitability strengthens your financial health.
 Schedule your next financial review today.

 COGS Optimization Service Business: The Levers That Actually Work

 COGS reduction isn’t about cutting quality.
-It’s about improving how value is delivered as part of growing a business effectively and sustainably.
+It’s about optimizing cogs by improving how value is delivered, and investing in operational efficiency lowers Cost of Goods Sold, as part of growing a business effectively and sustainably.

 The following strategies are designed to improve margins without sacrificing quality, and they pair well with fractional CFO services for growth that help monitor and optimize these changes.